Elektrobit/ebcl_template/docs/examples/rpi.md

 This is in general possible, but the resulting image will contain the newer package versions form Ubuntu, which are not qualified with the EB corbos Linux configuration and config and compatibility issues may happen.
-Please also be aware that _jammy-updates_ may provide upgraded libraries which are not supported with EB corbos Linux, since we only base on _jammy-secuirty_, to minimize the impact of the security maintenance to existing solutions.
+Please also be aware that _jammy-updates_ may provide upgraded libraries which are not supported with EB corbos Linux, since we only base on _jammy-security_, to minimize the impact of the security maintenance to existing solutions.

 For booting, the Raspberry Pi expects to find a fat32 partition as first partition on the SD card, and this partition is expected to contain the firmware and kernel binaries and devicetrees,